X-MAS SALE! 12% OFF! Discount Code: HappyHolidays

 Rich, smooth, decadent, and undeniably delicious matcha bavarois.
 One of our favorite matcha desserts!

-While ceremonial grade matcha is the best choice for tea rituals and tea ceremonies, cooking culinary grade is recommended.
+While ceremonial-grade matcha is best for tea rituals and ceremonies, culinary-grade matcha is recommended for cooking.
 Culinary grade doesn't mean it is of poor quality.
-While it may not be the top select, it should still be fresh and deep green.
-Avoid buying dull-looking swampy colored matcha powder as well as all matcha made in China.
+While it may not be the top selection, it should still be fresh and deep green.
+Avoid buying dull-looking swampy-colored matcha powder, as well as all matcha made in China.
 Make sure to buy your matcha from a trusted vendor, produced in Japan, and without any additives.
-Matcha is made from freshly ground tea leaves and just that.
+Matcha is made from freshly ground tea leaves, and nothing more.